Carrom: Strikers

 Striker pieces are used to hit the carrom men and the queen across the board to the pockets.
 The carrom striker normally weighs 15 grams of size 4.1 cm diameter.

-The queen
+Queen

 The red disk is called the queen; it is the most valuable piece.
 During board setup, it is placed at the centre of the circle.
 In accordance with the ICF rules, pocketing the queen adds 3 points to the player's total score.
 The dimensions of the queen must be the same as those of other carrom men.